• Skip to primary navigation

 What to Serve with Garlic Herb Butter

 Garlic herb butter perfectly compliments so many different dishes!
 We love it with a main course like steak, fish, or chicken.
 But we also love it spread across toast or to make garlic bread.
-Finally, you can add it to corn on the cob, like our Elotes Style Corn, or toss it with other veggies like Brussel sprouts, asparagus, onions, and carrots.
+Finally, you can add it to corn on the cob, like our Elotes Style Corn, or toss it with other veggies like Brussel sprouts, cheesy asparagus, oven roasted onions, and roasted carrots.

 Storage